Krvopije/libparser/README.md

 # libparser
-Parser functions written in Zig to learn the language and create a useful tool for myself for future projects -) Create a function that reads input from the Stdin
+Parser functions written in Zig to learn the language and create a useful tool for myself for future projects:

+ -) Create a function that reads input from the Stdin

  -) Create a function that splits strings by a user defined delimiter (pretty much the example code on the ziglang.org homepage, but with undefined delimiter)